irlgaming/jsondb-public/faq.md

 ## Can I use iTunes file sharing to perform backups and restores?

 I'm not familiar with using iTunes file sharing to perform backups, but if you're just backing up your SQLite database files to online storage then there's no reason you can't also do that with JSONDB files.
 To restore you'd download the collection files to the original location and everything would auto-magically work.
 We currently replicate our collections from user's handsets to a remote MongoDB replica set in production.

+## Can I connect JSONDB to the MongoLab REST API?

+Yes, you can.
+This subject is documented at length in the mongolab.md document.

 ## How do I change my schema or migrate data between releases?